-The themes of the research are:
+The themes of the research were:

-We are interested in how the rhythms, materialities and spatialities of monsoon weather (air, wind water, ground, seasonality etc.) are embedded in everyday lives, social practices and urban imaginaries through e.g. science, media, politics, planning, routines, cultural rituals and daily life.
+We were interested in how the rhythms, materialities and spatialities of monsoon weather (air, wind water, ground, seasonality etc.) are embedded in everyday lives, social practices and urban imaginaries through e.g. science, media, politics, planning, routines, cultural rituals and daily life.

 We explored the long history of human modifications to atmospheric, hydrological and geological systems in monsoonal cities, with a focus on politics, policies, plans, infrastructures and technologies since the 1980’s.